The Winter Gathering 2025

 Asterion the minotaur & Echo the Eagle

-We created beautiful giant lantern puppets this summer, carefully trained and guided by puppet masters Thingamajig Theatre.
-Get a front row view to watch these magical, mystical creatures in The Winter Gathering parade, a retelling of The Story of Ariadne.
+We created beautiful giant lantern puppets last summer, carefully trained and guided by puppet masters Thingamajig Theatre.

 The Prometheans